InfuseAI/primehub-site/docs/model-deployment-prepackaged-server-custom.md

         self.load()

     def load(self):
-        # load and create the model
+        # load and create a model
         # if model_uri was given, load data and create model instance from it
         if self.ready:
             return